Porosity Measurement According to ISO 15901-1

 Why use the mercury intrusion method?

-This method is particularly well-suited for:
+This method is particularly suitable for:

 • obtaining an accurate pore size distribution